-- 1. Measures of structure, cost, and support for implementation; - 2.
-Measures of attendance, reach, and dosage; - 3.
-Participant characteristics; and - 4.
-Measures of participants' behavioral intentions and perceptions of the program and its intended effects.
+- 1. Measures of structure, cost, and support for implementation - 2.
+Measures of attendance, reach, and dosage - 3.
+Participants' characteristics, behaviors, program experiences, and perceptions of program effects (through participant entry and exit surveys)

-All SRAE performance measures resources, websites, and guidance can be found on the SRAE Performance Analysis Study website at www.sraepas.com.
-For questions about performance measures, the Performance Measures Portal (online reporting system) or the Performance Dashboard, contact SRAEperformancemeasures@publicstrategies.com or call toll-free 1-833-797-0166.
+All SRAE performance measures resources, websites, and guidance can be found on the SRAE Performance Analysis Study (SRAE PAS) website at www.sraepas.com.
+For questions about performance measures, the Performance Measures Portal (online reporting system) or the Performance Dashboard, contact SRAE:

+SRAEperformancemeasures@publicstrategies.com or call toll-free 1-833-797-0166